leebyron/ecmascript-reverse-iterable/README.md

 #### ArrayReverseIteratorPrototype \[ @@reverseIterator ] ( )

-The initial value of the @@reverseIterator property is the same function as the initial value of the **ArrayReverseIteratorPrototype.reverse** property.
+The initial value of the @@reverseIterator property is the same function as the initial value of the **ArrayReverseIteratorPrototype.reversed** property.

 #### %ArrayIteratorPrototype% \[ @@toStringTag ]